TouK/nussknacker/README.md

 ## Scala compatibility

-Currently, we do support Scala 2.12, we will cross publish when Flink supports Scala >= 2.13.
+Currently, we do support Scala 2.12 and 2.13, we cross publish versions.
+Default scala version is 2.13.
+Docker images (both Designer and Lite Runtime) are tagged with `_scala-2.X` suffix (e.g. `1.8.0_scala_2.13` or `latest_2.12`).
+Tags without such suffix are also published, and they point to images with default scala version build.
+Please be aware of that, especially if you use `latest` image tag.

 ## Flink compatibility